nasa/cFE/README.md

 - Uses `int` with %d conversions inUtAssert_True and UtPrintf for platform portability.
 - Specifying the special string NULL as the entry point in a startup script results in no entry point being called for the library.
 Equivalent to leaving the field empty.
-- [build system] Adds a hook for an `install_custom.cmake` script that can added to a CPU-specific subdirectory under the "defs" directory.
+- [build system] Adds a hook for an `install_custom.cmake` script that can be added to a CPU-specific subdirectory under the "defs" directory.
 This hook can perform extra installation steps for custom implementations.
 Tweaks the `add_cfe_tables` function so it can be called from the `install_custom.cmake` script to generate additional table binaries for that CPU.
 - [build system] `add_cfe_tables` now uses the "APP_NAME" parameter to associate the table files with the app library, so the same set of include files can be used.
 Still allows any unique string to be used as "APP_NAME" for backward compatibility.
 The script will now generate a "Note" message to the user if it does not match an application name.
 - If the multiple table feature is used, it actually needs to match the application name, or else the include paths may be incomplete.
 - Removes discrepancies (return type, parameter names, etc) between function prototypes and implementation.
 Also fixes some but not all use of CFE_Status_t in the implementations.
 Updates ut-stubs accordingly.